mriggithub/PLL-OSU-180nm-PDK/README.md

  **Proposed PLL Circuit**

- The proposed ciruit is deisgned to used in two modes depending upon the mode selection bit.
+ The proposed ciruit is deisgned to use in two modes control by the mode selection bit.

  (i) When mode selection bit is '1' then the circuit works as VCO.